-- (a) is engaged in an organization which operates or provides communications services, directly or indirectly, as owner, shareholder, partner or otherwise; - (b) is engaged in the manufacture or distribution of communications equipment in Uganda, directly or indirectly, as owner, shareholder, partner or otherwise; - (c) has a financial or proprietary interest in an organization referred to in (a) or (b); - (d) is insolvent; - (e) is incapacitated by mental or physical illness that renders the person incapable of performing the functions of a member of the Board;
+- (a) is engaged in an organization which operates or provides communications services, directly or indirectly, as owner, shareholder, partner or otherwise; - (b) is engaged in the manufacture or distribution of communications equipment in Uganda, directly or indirectly, as owner, shareholder, partner or otherwise; - (c) has a financial or proprietary interest in an organization referred to in paragraph(a) or (b); - (d) is insolvent;

-(f) is otherwise unable or unfit to discharge the functions of a member of the Board.
+- (e) is incapacitated by mental or physical illness that renders the person incapable of performing the functions of a member of the Board; - (f) is otherwise unable or unfit to discharge the functions of a member of the Board.

-10. Vacating office of member of the Board
+11. Vacating office of member of the Board.

-- (1) A member of the Board shall vacate office, if the member- - (a) is declared insolvent: - (b) is convicted of a criminal offence in respect of which a penalty of imprisonment of six months or more is imposed without the option of a fine; - (c) is continuously and persistently unable to discharge the functions of the office of a member of the Board; - subsequently becomes disqualified from being a member under section 9. - fails to disclose to the Authority any interest that member has in a contract or proposed contract connected with the Authority or any other matter; - misbehaves or abuses the office of a member of the Board. - (2) The Minister shall on the recommendation of the Authority determine that a member vacates office under subsection (1). - (3) A member of the Board may resign from office in writing to the Minister. - (4) Where a member resigns or is removed from office under this section, the Minister may in accordance with section 8 appoint another person to replace the member, and to hold office for the remainder of the term of that member.
+- (1) A member of the Board shall vacate office, if the member- - (a) is declared insolvent; - (b) is convicted of a criminal offence in respect of which a penalty of imprisonment of six months or more is imposed without the option of a fine; - (c) is continuously and persistently unable to discharge the functions of the office of a member of the Board; - (d) subsequently becomes disqualified from being a member under section 10. - (e) fails to disclose to the Commission any interest that member has in a contract or proposed contract connected with the Commission or any other matter; - (f) misbehaves or abuses the office of a member of the Board. - (2) The Minister shall determine that a member vacates office under subsection (1). - (3) A member of the Board may resign from office in writing to the Minister.

+(4) Where a member resigns, dies or is removed from office under this section, the Minister shall within three months and in accordance with section 9, appoint another person to replace the member, and to hold office for the remainder of the term of that member.

-11. Meetings of the Board
+12. Meetings of the Board.